apjanke/zprezto-personal/_doc/Prezto-Contrib-Conventions.md

 This isn't an official Prezto convention.
 It's just something I came up with while figuring out how I was going to use it.
 But I think it will work well, especially if you use code from multiple authors.

+Contrib support in Prezto is new as of late 2017.
+You can read about it in [this Prezto PR](https://github.com/sorin-ionescu/prezto/pull/1458).

 ##  Repo organization